telerik/xamarin-forms-docs/nativecontrols/ios/dataform/editors.md

 ---

-# RadDataForm: Built-in Editors
+## RadDataForm for Xamarin.iOS: Built-in Editors

-The **RadDataForm** contains many built-in property editors that are either automatically resolved depending on the property's type or by the **dataSource** `editorClass` of the **TKDataForm**.
-The RadDataForm currently ships with the following built-in editors:
+RadDataForm for Xamarin.iOS contains many built-in property editors that are either automatically resolved depending on the property's type or can be set by the **TKDataFormEntityDataSourceHelper** `EditorClass` of the **TKDataForm**.
+RadDataForm currently ships with the following built-in editors:

-- TKDataFormAutocompleteController
-- TKDataFormAutocompleteEditor
+- TKDataFormAutocompleteInlinEditor
 - TKDataFormTextFieldEditor
 - TKDataFormMultilineTextEditor
 - TKDataFormEmailEditor